 Ricta Clouds Skateboard Wheels (Set of 4)

+Ricta is another option when it comes to choosing the best soft skateboard wheels.
+If you enjoy cruising and traveling on your skateboard, these are perfect for your needs.
+These wheels suitable for beginner and professional skateboarders.
 These wheels come in sets of four priced between $30-$55.
 They are made from soft urethane and have a very solid construction.
 The primary use is for skating on rough and edgy surfaces such as streets, hills, and rolling over cracks.
+They provide a pleasant cruising experience with their 52mm diameter wheels.
+This is a an optimal size for speed and acceleration.
+You have total control over how fast you want to go.

 - Provide softness for both beginners and professionals